Sanisha15/TODO-List/README.md

 # TODO-List
-A Simple TODO List App
+A TODO List App where user can add tasks and delete after completed.